Savoy Estate

 Savoy Estate is a suburb of Johannesburg, South Africa.
 It is located in Region E of the City of Johannesburg Metropolitan Municipality.

-History

 Prior to the discovery of gold on the Witwatersrand in 1886, the suburb lay on land on one of the original farms called Syferfontein.
 It became a suburb in October 1948 and was originally owned by M.A.
 Zoccola who was from the same region of the Savoy Royal family.

+It has traditionally been a centre for Johannesburg's Jewish community.
+Jewish residents made up 63.3% of the population in 1971.

+During the apartheid era, it was classed as a "whites only" area under the terms of the Group Areas Act.
+Since the repeal of the Act in 1991, the resident-mix has become more cosmopolitan.